 Located in the Nasik district in the state of Maharashtra, Igatpuri is one of the most exciting hill stations and endowed with immense natural beauty such as pebbly terrain, surging cascades and dense woody forests.
 The region is quite famed for its beautiful temples and Vada Pav.
 It is an important centre for Vipasana meditation, which offers a complete course of age-old art of meditation.
 Besides, Igatpuri offers challenging trekking opportunities to rock climbers and trekkers.
 Some popular places to visit in Igatpuri include Bhatsa River Valley, Arthur Lake, Kalsubai Peak, Amruteshwar Temple, Ghatandevi Temple and Tringalwadi Fort.

-How to Reach Igatpuri
+How to Reach Igatpuri from Pune

 Igatpuri Railway Station is well-connected to Mumbai VT Station via Tapovan Express.
 The major railhead is located in Kasara and is linked to several major cities in India.
 The journey from Kasara to Igatpuri will take around ½ hour via taxi.